flox/flox/cli/flox/doc/flox-delete.md

 # DESCRIPTION

 Deletes all data pertaining to an environment.
-By default only the environment in the current directory is deleted, but environments in other directories may be deleted via the `-d` flag.
+By default, only the environment in the current directory is deleted, but environments in other directories may be deleted via the `-d` flag.

-By default you will be prompted for a confirmation before deleting the environment.
+By default, you will be prompted for a confirmation before deleting the environment.
 The `-f` flag skips the confirmation dialog and is required for non-interactive use.